-What you have to do is to rank each of the items above from -1 to 5.
-If your answer is yes, score a four or five.
-For example, if this opportunity allows you to solve other people’s problems than it’s a 5.
-However, if it somehow discriminatory or unethical, it deserves -1.
-Once you are done with each factor, if your final score is 15 or more, you should probably decide to go for it.
-Therefore, if it falls below, you better move on.
+You should rank each of the items above from minus one to five.
+If your answer is yes, it gets a score of four or five.
+For example, if this opportunity allows you to solve other people’s problems then it’s a five.
+However, if it somehow discriminatory or unethical, it deserves minus one.

 You don’t have to think twice if you are offered an opportunity that not only will help you expand your business while helping others, but will open many doors thereon and will allow you to be your true self at the same time.
-It sounds, concurrently, so exciting and intimidating.
+It sounds both exciting and intimidating.
 The opportunities checklist helps you to recognise what’s truly right personally for you and no one else.
 It supports you in making your own blueprint of success.

 In conclusion, let me give you an example and prove that reading this article, was probably one of the best decisions you have made today.

 It’s educational, motivational, and inspires you to think about your skills that may help others.
 It, also, opens a door for you to a new way of positive thinking that will eventually lead to a happier, more fulfilled life.
 What a great new opportunity for you to explore, that would help you grow your business.
 So, write those 5 criteria down and start training your mind to always make the best choices from now on.